Minnesota Department of Corrections

 A. Paperwork hand delivered to MCF-LL by a process server

-2. The paper server liaison must verify in the correctional operations management system (COMS) that the offender is under MCF-LL authority and is physically in the facility (i.e., not out on a writ, hospital special duty, etc.), his offender identification number (OID), his living assignment, and case manager.
+2. The paper server liaison must verify in the correctional operations management system (COMS) that the offender is under MCF-LL authority and is physically in the facility (i.e., not out on a writ or hospital special duty), his offender identification number (OID), his living assignment, and case manager.
 The offender summary report from COMS must be printed out and used for identification when the paperwork is served.
-Log the paperwork on the Paper Server/Civil Commit Log (attached) and write the offender's OID on the paperwork if not already noted.
+Staff must log the paperwork on the Paper Server/Civil Commit Log (attached) and write the offender's OID on the paperwork, if not already noted.

-3. Time-sensitive documents - squad staff must serve time-sensitive documents to an offender.
+3. Time-sensitive documents - A-team staff must serve time-sensitive documents to an offender.
 If an affidavit is required, the process server must wait in the A-control lobby while the offender is served.

 a) The paper server liaison must ensure there are two sets of the paperwork: one for further distribution and one to be served on the offender.
 The paper server liaison gives the original document to the watch commander along with the offender summary report from COMS and an affidavit of service (if needed).
 If an affidavit is needed and the process server did not include one, staff may use the standard Affidavit (attached).

-c) If an affidavit is required, the watch commander must inform squad staff who to contact so that the affidavit can be signed and notarized.
+c) If an affidavit is required, the watch commander must inform A-team staff who to contact so the affidavit can be signed and notarized.

-d) The squad member serving the offender must sign the affidavit in the presence of the notary.
+d) The A-team member serving the offender must sign the affidavit in the presence of the notary.
 The notary must notarize the affidavit, make a copy of it, and give the original to the process server.
-The copy of the affidavit must be put with the second set of paperwork.
+The copy of the affidavit is put with the second set of paperwork.

 e) The paper server liaison must fill out an Action Request Memo (attached) to the attention of the case manager to notify that an offender on his/her caseload was served legal papers.
 The memo must be attached to the second set of paperwork.

-f) The case manager must review the paperwork, make a copy for his/her file, if needed, and forward it to the file room for the offender’s base file.
+f) The case manager must review the paperwork, make a copy for his/her file, if needed, and forwards the paperwork to the file room for retention in the offender’s base file.

 4. Non-time sensitive - the case manager must serve non time-sensitive documents on an offender.

-a) If an affidavit is needed, the paper server liaison must make arrangements with the paper server for the delivery of the affidavit that is either be faxed/scanned back to them with the original to follow in the mail or they can personally pick it up.
+a) If an affidavit is needed, the paper server liaison must make arrangements with the paper server for the delivery of the affidavit that is either faxed/scanned back to them with the original to follow in the mail, or they can personally pick it up.

 b) The paper server liaison must ensure there are two sets of paperwork.
 One set (the original) must be served on the offender and the other is for the base file.